Merging data

 There’s an overly complicated chapter in R for Data Science on joins.
 There are some less complicated examples in the dplyr docs.

-• Inner join will include every county that’s in both housing and income.
+- Left join will include every county that’s in

-• Right join is like left join: it will include every county that’s in income, regardless of whether it’s also in housing.
+. - Right join is like left join: it will include every county that’s in

 set.seed(1)